mingming099/WebSearchAgentUI_Trigger/doc/design.md

 # WebSearch Agent Frontend Design

 ## Overview
-A Next.js frontend application that triggers the `websearch-agent` Trigger.dev task, monitors progress in real-time, and displays results with comprehensive theming support.
+A Next.js frontend application that triggers the `websearch-agent` Trigger.dev task with **persistent task tracking**, monitors progress in real-time, and displays results with comprehensive theming support.
+The application now supports task recovery and resumption across page refreshes and browser restarts.

 ## Current Architecture